Lincoln Tunnel Expressway: Route description

 The Lincoln Tunnel Expressway for eight blocks within the Manhattan neighborhoods of Hell's Kitchen and Chelsea, between Ninth Avenue to the east and Tenth Avenue to the west, connecting to the Lincoln Tunnel to New Jersey at its northern end.
-The southern terminus of the expressway is located at West 30th Street, midblock between Ninth and Tenth Avenues.
-The block of 30th Street between these two avenues is a six-lane divided street: the southern roadway hosts eastbound local traffic, while the northern roadway funnels northbound traffic from Tenth Avenue east into the northbound expressway, and southbound traffic from Ninth Avenue west into the expressway.
-Southbound expressway traffic is forced to turn left onto eastbound 30th Street.
+The southern terminus of the expressway is located at West 31st Street, midblock between Ninth and Tenth Avenues.
+The block of 31st Street between these two avenues is a six-lane divided street: the southern roadway hosts eastbound local traffic, while the northern roadway funnels northbound traffic from Tenth Avenue east onto the northbound expressway, and southbound traffic from Ninth Avenue west onto the southbound expressway.

 The expressway then continues north as Dyer Avenue, a divided four-lane street, for one block.
-At 31st Street, there is a traffic light, and the expressway continues north underneath the Manhattan West development and local streets as a grade-separated highway.
-The highway passes under 33rd Street, where an entrance and exit ramp to and from the Lincoln Tunnel descends from 33rd Street to the median of the below-grade highway, merging with the respective directions of traffic.
+At 31st Street, there is a traffic light, and the highway continues north underneath the Manhattan West development and local streets as a grade-separated highway.
+The expressway passes under 33rd Street, where an entrance and exit ramp to and from the Lincoln Tunnel descends from 33rd Street to the median of the below-grade highway, merging with the respective directions of traffic.
 The Lincoln Tunnel Expressway passes under local streets for three more blocks.
-At 36th Streets ramps lead to and from the southbound highway, while a ramp from northbound Dyer Avenue and southbound Ninth Avenue merges into the northbound highway.
+At 36th Streets ramps lead to and from the southbound expressway, while a ramp from northbound Dyer Avenue and southbound Ninth Avenue merges into the northbound expressway.

 The Lincoln Tunnel Expressway passes under 37th Street and then curves west.
 The northbound roadway splits into two ramps: one leading to the normally-bidirectional center tube, the other leading to a short tunnel that connects to the westbound-only northern tube.
-The bidirectional roadway can be closed to either direction of traffic if the center tube is operating in one direction, although southbound expressway traffic would be completely cut off when the center tube operates westbound to New Jersey.
-The expressway dips under a ramp to northbound Dyre Avenue, which splits from both the eastbound-only southern tube and the eastbound lane of the center tube just west of this overpass.
+The bidirectional roadway can be closed to either direction of traffic if the center tube is operating in one direction, although southbound highway traffic would be completely cut off when the center tube operates westbound to New Jersey.
+The highway dips under a ramp to northbound Dyre Avenue, which splits from both the eastbound-only southern tube and the eastbound lane of the center tube just west of this overpass.
 A ramp from the Port Authority Bus Terminal merges with the westbound highway at this point.
-The expressway then connects to the western tube of the tunnel just east of Tenth Avenue.
+The highway then connects to the western tube of the tunnel just east of Tenth Avenue.